KL-Yang/mele-a200-mainline-linux/README.md

-# mele-a200-mainline-linux
+# mele-a200-Debian-Stretch

-# Note: Debian stretch armmp kernel fully support this TV-box
-# use the sun5i-a10s-olinuxino-micro.dts, only a few minor warning due to the hardware difference
+Note: Debian stretch armmp kernel fully support this TV-box (except the Mali), it works with sun5i-a10s-olinuxino-micro.dts, only a few minor warning due to the hardware difference.

-wip-mele-a200 mainline kernel patch

-Branch linux-4.6.y applies to linux-4.6.y for mele-a200 support

-Main Branch now applies for linux-4.8

-New style comply with linux, mmc, ethernet, wifi and two usb port all working.
-Do not mess up with kernel version.
+Here provide the original FEX from android firmware and corresponding dts file.

 http://linux-sunxi.org/Mele_A200